MatMechLab/AsFem/docs/install.md

 **It is highly recommended to install the openmpi and PETSc packages from the source code!**

 ## Install gcc

-One can follow the steps list below to install a modern GCC compiler if one don't already have one. **Otherwise, please go straight to the MPI setup**.
+If you don't already have a modern GCC compiler, you can use the steps listed below to install one. **Otherwise, please proceed directly to the MPI setup.**

-<span style="color:red">**Before you start, you'll need a GCC (the old one) compiler to compile another GCC, therefore if your system doesn't have one, please run(for Ubuntu)**</span>:
+<span style="color:red">**To compile a new GCC compiler, you will first need an old GCC compiler.
+If your system does not have one, please execute the following command (for Ubuntu) before proceeding.**</span>:
 ```
 sudo apt install gcc g++ gfortran cmake git python3 build-essential
 ```
-For ubuntu 22.04, `apt install` will bring you the `GCC11.2.0` package which is **new** and **good** enough for our installation, so you can skip the GCC installation part list below.
-Anyway, you can also install a newer version, i.e., GCC12.1.0 or even newer.
+If you're using Ubuntu 22.04, the apt install command will provide you with the `GCC11.3.0` package, which is a suitable and up-to-date choice for our installation.
+As a result, you can skip the list of steps for installing GCC below.
+However, if you prefer, you can also install a more recent version of GCC, such as `GCC12.2.0` or even later.

-<span style="color:red">**The installation itself is not limited to Ubuntu system, for other linux distributions, one need to change the command to the consistent one.
-For instance, `sudo zypper`, `sudo yum`, `sudo dnf`...**</span>:
+<span style="color:red">**The installation process is not exclusive to Ubuntu systems.
+For other Linux distributions, you may need to adjust the command to match the appropriate package manager.
+For example, you may need to use `sudo zypper`, `sudo yum`, `sudo dnf`, and so on.**</span>:

-To begin, one should download and unzip the gcc source code:
+To get started, you will need to download and extract the source code for GCC:
 ```
 curl -L -O http://mirrors.concertpass.com/gcc/releases/gcc-11.3.0/gcc-11.3.0.tar.gz

 tar -xf gcc-11.3.0.tar.gz
 ```
-or directly go to the official website [gcc](https://gcc.gnu.org/).
+Alternatively, you can also directly visit the official [GCC](https://gcc.gnu.org/) website to obtain the source code.

-Next, we'll need to download the GCC pre-request as follows:
+Next, you will need to download the GCC prerequisites by following these steps:
 ```
 cd gcc-11.3.0
 ./contrib/download_prerequisites